Czech MEP accused of trying to snatch 350 million euros from Swiss bank

 They include Miloslav Ransdorf, 62, an expert on Karl Marx and a former philosophy teacher who speaks about dozen languages and who has served in the European Parliament since the Czech Republic’s entry to the European Union in 2004.

-“Swiss authorities told our ambassador that Mr. Ransdorf was released (from custody), so I assume he could be on his way home now,” Michaela Lagronova, a Czech foreign ministry spokeswoman, said on Friday.
+“Swiss authorities told our ambassador that Mr. Ransdorf was released (from custody), so I assume he could be on his way home now,” Lenka Lagronova, a Czech foreign ministry spokeswoman, said on Friday.

 She said the politician had not contacted the Czech embassy in Switzerland, so the ministry had no further details.